 When you decide to clone HDD to NVMe or clone SATA SSD to NVMe, choosing the right specialist drive cloning software will save you lots of time and effort.
 Here we recommend you AOMEI Backupper Professional, because it has a range of excellent features to make the process smooth and ensure the SSD’s performance.

-★ AOMEI Backupper can help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer.
-If you only want to migrate the OS to an NVMe SSD, you can use the ‘System Clone’ feature.
+★ It offers the ‘Disk Clone’ feature to help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer.

 ★ As NVMe drives only work with UEFI boot mode, your NVMe SSD will have to be initialized in the GPT partition style if you want to use it to boot your computer.
 AOMEI Backupper is able to clone from a GPT disk to GPT disk or clone from an MBR disk to GPT disk while ensuring the destination GPT disk is bootable.

-How do you clone Windows 10/11 to an NVMe drive without reinstalling?
+How to clone Windows 10/11 to an NVMe drive without reinstalling

-Then you can follow these steps to clone Windows 10/11 from SATA to NVMe:
+Now download AOMEI Backupper and follow the steps below to clone Windows 10/11 from SATA to NVMe.